sid-121/test-code/README.md

   - Security Group: Allows inbound traffic on port 5000 to enable access to the Flask application from the internet.

  User Data Script:
   - Installs necessary packages (python3-pip, git) and sets up the Flask application by cloning the repository and running it.
+You can find the script link here [https://github.com/sid-121/exam-code.git] which we used to achieve this solution
   - Uses apt-get for package management as the instance is based on Ubuntu.